kazei92/pyobiee/README.md

 pip install pyobiee-kazei92

 Dependencies: zeep, pandas, requests
-If there is an issue with installing zeep, please do it manually: pip install zeep
+If there is an issue with installing zeep, please do it manually:<br>
+pip install zeep